A structure theorem for homology 4-manifolds with $g_2\leq 5$: Introduction

 \section{Introduction}

-The $g$-conjecture \cite{McMullen1971} proposed a detailed characterization of $f$-vectors of simplicial polytopes as well as a search for potential $f$-vectors of other types of simplicial complexes.
-The components of the $g$-vector of any simplicial $d$-polytope are shown to be non-negative in \cite{Billera1980, Billera1981}.
+The $g$-conjecture \cite{McMullen1971} proposed a detailed characterization of $f$-vectors of simplicial polytopes, as well as a search for potential $f$-vectors of other types of simplicial complexes.
+The components of the $g$-vector of any simplicial $d$-polytope are shown to be non-negative in \cite{Stanley}.
+The sufficiency for $f$-vectors of simplicial polytopes and simplicial convex polytopes proposed in the $g$-conjecture can be found in \cite{Billera1980, Billera1981}.
 This naturally raises the issue of the general complexes' geometric arrangement in relation to the $g$-values.
 It is trivial that $g_1(\D)=0$ holds if and only if $\D$ is a simplex.

-Several classification results have been discovered based on the third component $g_2$ of the $g$-vector.
-The well-known Lower Bound Theorem (LBT), established by Barnette \cite{Barnette1, Barnette2}, states that if $\D$ is the boundary complex of a simplicial $(d+1)$-polytope, or more broadly a finite triangulation of a connected compact $d$-manifold without boundary, where $d\geq 2$, then $g_2(\D)\geq 0$.
-Any triangulation of a 3-manifold with $g_2\leq 9$ is a triangulated 3-sphere, and it is stacked when $g_2=0$ \cite{Walkup}.
-Moreover, the inequality $g_2\leq 9$ for triangulated 3-spheres is sharp, as there are triangulations of 3-dimensional handles (both orientable and non-orientable) with $g_2=10$.
-The inequality $g_2(\D)\geq 0$ has been established in \cite{BagchiDatta, Fogelsanger, Kalai} for the class of all normal pseudomanifolds of dimensions $\geq 3$.
+Several classification results have been derived based on the third component $g_2$ of the $g$-vector.
+The well-known Lower Bound Theorem (LBT), established by Barnette \cite{Barnette1, Barnette2}, states that if $\D$ is the boundary complex of a simplicial $(d+1)$-polytope or, more broadly, a finite triangulation of a connected compact $d$-manifold without boundary, where $d\geq 2$, then $g_2(\D)\geq 0$.
+Every triangulation of a 3-manifold with $g_2\leq 9$ is a triangulated 3-sphere, and it is stacked when $g_2=0$ \cite{Walkup}.
+Moreover, the inequality $g_2\leq 9$ for triangulated 3-spheres is optimal, as there are triangulations of 3-dimensional handles (both orientable and non-orientable) with $g_2=10$.
+The inequality $g_2(\D)\geq 0$ has been established in \cite{BagchiDatta, Fogelsanger, Kalai} for the class of all normal pseudomanifolds of dimensions at least three.
 As a step toward equality on $g_2$, for $d\geq 3$, the stacked $d$-spheres have been shown to be the only normal $d$-pseudomanifolds with $g_2=0$ (cf. \cite{Kalai, Tay}).
 Some structural results on normal pseudomanifolds can be found in \cite{BagchiDatta98, BasakSwartz}.